SOFTWARE LICENSE AGREEMENT

 LICENSE TERMS AND CONDITIONS

-These License Terms and Conditions (the “T&C”) constitute Schedule 2 to the Compilator Software License Agreement (the “License Agreement”) entered into between Compilator and Customer and forms an integral part thereof.
+These License Terms and Conditions (the “T&C”) constitute Schedule 2 to Compilator LTD License Agreement (the “License Agreement”) entered into between Compilator LTD and Customer and forms an integral part thereof.
 All capitalized terms used in these T&C shall, unless otherwise defined, have the meanings ascribed to them in the License Agreement.

-1.2 “Invoice” means Compilator’ invoice to Customer for the Software license granted hereunder
+1.2 “Invoice” means Compilator LTD invoice to Customer for the Software license granted hereunder.

 2. TERM OF AGREEMENT